Mycology-Microbiology-Center/Metabarcoding2022/docs/projects.md

 For this purpose, please select a set of samples (or all of them) available here:<br/>
 [https://github.com/Mycology-Microbiology-Center/Metabarcoding2022/tree/main/data](https://github.com/Mycology-Microbiology-Center/Metabarcoding2022/tree/main/data)<br/>

-For the evaluation of the results, please fill out the following form:<br/>
+For the evaluation of the results, please fill out the following form (This is **mandatory** for students who need the course ECTs):<br/>
 [https://forms.gle/NjBm1KSYit8mGRMq8](https://forms.gle/NjBm1KSYit8mGRMq8)<br/>